 WHS activities and outcomes

-The report highlights Comcare’s regulation and engagement activities conducted in 2020, supporting safe and healthy work throughout the pandemic.
+The report highlights Comcare’s regulation and engagement activities conducted in 2021, including supporting safe and healthy work throughout the pandemic.

 Regulation and engagement activities

-Our annual employer survey found that 85% of workplaces realised improved work health and safety (WHS) outcomes because of a visit from a Comcare inspector and 82% of respondents agree that Comcare is an effective regulator.
+Our annual employer survey found that 88% of workplaces realised improved work health and safety (WHS) outcomes because of a visit from a Comcare inspector and Comcare’s inspections had a 95% satisfaction rate.

-Despite the disruption of the pandemic in 2020, Comcare was able to maintain our strong approach to serious incidents and fatalities, and we conducted:
+Despite the ongoing pandemic disruptions across much of Australia, Comcare was able to maintain our strong approach to serious incidents and fatalities, and we conducted:

-- 1128 monitoring activities – inspections, verifications, and investigations.
+- 1313 monitoring compliance activities – inspections, verifications, and investigations.

-In addition, Comcare worked closely with the Australian Public Service Commission, Safe Work Australia, the Heads of Workers Safety Authorities and the broader work health and safety jurisdiction to deliver four webinars and produce more than 20 pieces of practical COVID-19 related guidance material published on our coronavirus webpage.
+In addition, Comcare worked closely with the Australian Public Service Commission, Safe Work Australia, the Heads of Workers Safety Authorities and the broader work health and safety jurisdiction to deliver online training and practical COVID-19 related guidance material, made available on our coronavirus webpage.

-Comcare has identified the Regulatory Priorities for 2020–23 (PDF, 1.7 MB) through consultation and analysis of our regulatory intelligence, injury and work health and safety data.
+Comcare identified four regulatory priorities through an extensive process of engagement, consultation and analysis of our regulatory intelligence, injury and work health and safety (WHS) data.